 - Marketing the food early in the year, before the long days in the field begin

-- Receiving payment early in the season, which the farmer needs cash flow the most
+- Receiving payment early in the season, when the farmer needs cash flow the most

 - Having an opportunity to get to know the people who eat the food they grow